 The District is a public library district governed by a seven-member elected board.
-As required by generally accepted accounting principles, these financial statements present the District and its component units, entities for which the District is considered to be financially accountable.
+As required by GAAP, these financial statements present the District and its component units, entities for which the District is considered to be financially accountable.
 The Friends of Library organization was considered as a component unit of the District, but was considered insignificant and is not included as a component unit.